RdenBlaauwen/PSMAA/DEV.md

 - Smoothing:
   - Replace hard threshold with a smoothstepped threshold where everything between the lower and upper bounds has a lower maxblending and nr of iterations than everything >= the upper bound.
   - Make depth-based threshold growth and usage of SMAA weights, optional in both the module and PSMAA.
+- Filtering:
+  - Consider replacing current filterstrength calculation with something that uses smoothstepped edges instead of the current hard ones.
+Should give more rpeciese results and less shimmering.
+  - Consider removing CMAA LCA, as it doesn't seem to be doing much atm.
 - Update libraries:
   - Build solution for calculating luminosity from color, and weighting components for luma in shared library.
   - make standard 'nullish' function check for vals close, but not equal, to 0.